our biggest event of the year

 Is there camping available?

 Yes, we have the following options:

 - (8) RV Hookups (two 50 amp and six 30 amp): $50/night by RESERVATION.

 - We have (4) brand new Conestoga Private Showerhouse & Restrooms, along with portable showers and restrooms onsite during Beech Party

 Yes, if you fully register all three days and all catered meals (3 lunches and 3 dinners) before September 1, 2024, there is a 10% discount.

 No, the museum is closed to the public and open to registered Beech Party guests only.

 Are you pet friendly?

 Yes.
-We do ask that all pets be on a leash at all times, and pet owners are responsible for picking up after their furry friends.
+We do ask that all pets be on a leash at all times, dining areas are not pet friendly, and pet owners are responsible for picking up after their furry friends.